godotengine/godot-docs/classes/class_boneconstraint3d.rst

 :ref:`ReferenceType<enum_BoneConstraint3D_ReferenceType>` **REFERENCE_TYPE_BONE** = ``0``

 The reference target is a bone.
-In this case, the reference target spaces is local space.
+In this case, the reference target space is local space.

 .. _class_BoneConstraint3D_constant_REFERENCE_TYPE_NODE: